 Space Plasma Physics

-Nathan Schwadron is a Professor of Physics at the University of New Hampshire (UNH).
+Nathan Schwadron is the Norman S. and Anna Marie Waite Professor of Physics at the University of New Hampshire (UNH).
 Dr. Schwadron's previous experience includes positions as an Associate Professor of Astronomy at Boston University (2005-10), Senior Research Scientist (2002-3), a Principal Scientist (2003-4) and a Staff Scientist (2005) at the Southwest Research Institute in San Antonio, TX, an Assistant Research Scientist (1998-2002) at the University of Michigan, a Senior Research Scientist (1999) at the International Space Science Institute in Bern, Switzerland, and a Post-Doctoral Scholar at the University of Michigan's Atmospheric, Oceanic and Space Science Department (1996-8).
 Professor Schwadron received a B. A. with honors in Physics from Oberlin College (1990) and a PhD (1996) in Physics from the University of Michigan.

 Nathan Schwadron is extensively involved in NASA missions including the Lunar Reconnaissance Orbiter on which he is the Principal Investigator of the Cosmic Ray Telescope for the Effects of Radiation, the Interstellar Boundary Explorer Mission on which he leads the Science Operations Center, the Solar Probe Plus Mission on which he leads a Science Operations Center of two of the instruments, New Horizons, Ulysses, Advanced Composition Explorer, Wind and Cassini.